ranvirp/bz/imagedev/hindialphabet/README.md

 as on 1st Feb:
-still few errors where several corners are present..we need to check letter B and then we can find
+still few errors where several corners are present..we need to check letter B and then we can find as on 2nd Feb:
+#most of the bugs removed
+need to handle the case where both the edges transition simultaneously